bastian-pnptc/premaster/index.md

         Founded by Plug and Play, Mercedes-Benz AG, Hewlett Packard Enterprise, ZF, Porsche, DPDHL, Webasto and BASF we - together with our 20+ corporate partners - accelerate startups which develop innovative solutions in the fields of Future Mobility and Smart Production.
 alumni:
   title: Alumni<br>Perks.
-  tagline: 'What happens during your studies:'
+  tagline: "What happens during your studies:"
   intro: >
     You will start your masters degree with a bigger network, more experience, insights in different industries and a boost of motivation.
 And we will continue to be on your side!
 This is in for you as PreMaster Alumni:
   perks: